 If you get refused by a company don’t worry, you can reapply when your traffic is higher.
 In the meantime try Skimlinks.
 They are linked to major sites and act as an intermediary taking a commission for themselves.

 Incorporating advertising into your blog can help you earn a passive income.
-You can qualify for Google Adsense straight away but they pay a pittance.
+You can qualify for Google Adsense straight away.
 Ezoic pays better but you might be better off waiting until you reach about 10,000 viewers per month before running ads.
 Up to you.

 Offering digital downloads is one of the best ways to monetize your art blog.
 This can include, printable art, ebooks, guides, or templates.